MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/troubleshooting.md

 ## Issue 7: Azure Active Directory Configuration issue

-While trying to deploy MCT with Azure AD configuration there might be some cases where you end up having an issue when overlooked a step in [**setup**](configure-login-social-work-school-account.md#work-or-school-account-based-authentication).
+While trying to deploy CT with Azure AD configuration there might be some cases where you end up having an issue when overlooked a step in [**setup**](configure-login-social-work-school-account.md#work-or-school-account-based-authentication).
 In such cases it is suggested to run a Console application and provide us the token and claim information via [**support request**](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F) which will help us to debug your configuration and resolve the issue.

 Please follow the steps below to download and run the console app: